Leading Harvest Sets the Standard

 A new coalition of farmland owners and operators will introduce a sustainable agriculture standard in 2020.

 If Earth is our home, then the kitchen takes up half our house.
 According to the World Bank, 50 percent of the world’s habitable land is dedicated to agriculture uses.
 In essence, our planet is a giant food production system that feeds 7.8 billion around a very large dinner table.

 Yet because of vast disparities in soil, climate, elevation, and food types, there never has been any global recipe for how agriculture should operate sustainably.
 A standard that works for peanuts in Georgia might not be as fruitful for apples in Washington, let alone tomatoes in California.

 A new entity has set out to remedy that discrepancy.
 Since June 2017, a coalition of companies that farm, own and/or manage farmland and two environmental organizations has endeavored to create a comprehensive sustainability standard that can be implemented across the greatest portion of agricultural acreage possible.
-The standard will operate as part of a newly formed nonprofit organization called Leading Harvest, which debuts in January 2020 at the Land Investment Expo in Des Moines.
-Leading Harvest’s formal launch will take place on Earth Day (April 22) at Global AgInvesting in New York City coincided with Earth Day (April 22).
+The standard will operate as part of a newly formed nonprofit organization called Leading Harvest, which debuted in January 2020 at the Land Investment Expo in Des Moines.
+Leading Harvest’s formal launch at Global AgInvesting in New York City coincided with Earth Day (April 22).

 “There has been a shift through the years toward environmental sustainability.
 That has become a major focus,” says Steve Bruere, president of Peoples Company, a farmland brokerage and management firm that is one of the sustainability coalition’s inaugural members.
 “We have tried to address that in our farm management business, but the farmland industry has lacked a common standard that works across various regions and different crops.
 So the idea is to create a flexible standard that will work not only in the US but potentially around the world by creating a common measuring stick to judge what sustainability means and what boxes need to be checked.”